pryley/site-reviews/+/_docs/backlog.md

 - [x] Tripadvisor Reviews (done, but needs an additional service to make it work consistently)
 - [ ] Trustpilot Reviews
 - [ ] Yelp Reviews

+- [ ] **Admin-route notices survive the reload only where somebody remembered to store them.** A notice added during an admin (non-ajax) route dies with the request unless `Notice::store()` runs before the reload — there is no route-level store, only ad-hoc calls (`AdminController::approveReview`, the settings sanitize callback, and now `ToolsController::importSettings`, fixed after an imported-settings success notice was lost while mid-migration error notices survived by accident).
+The sibling admin routes in ToolsController (convert-table-engine, ip-address-detection, migrate-plugin, repair-*) add notices the same way and likely lose them the same way; each needs its redirect-vs-same-request-render behaviour verified before adding a store, because a route that renders in the same request would double-display a stored notice on the next page load.
+A Router-level store after the admin dispatch would fix all of them at once, with exactly that caveat to verify.